The General Data Protection Regulation: the new dawn of data protection is here

 There has been a lot of coverage on the GDPR, not least due to the headline-grabbing threat of fines of up to 20 million Euros or 4% of a business’ global turnover, whichever is the greater.
-This is certainly significantly more punitive than the maximum of £500,000 under the existing law.
+This is certainly significantly more punitive than the maximum of £500,000 under the previous law.

-What steps should businesses be taking to comply?
+What steps should businesses take to comply?

-By way of expansion upon this summary, businesses should be aware of the following:
+Businesses should be aware of the following:

 As a firm, we are adopting a four stage approach to assisting businesses with the GDPR as follows:

 - Stage 1: if an organisation wishes to receive our assistance, we will send them a questionnaire and documentation request for them to complete and return so that we can understand how the GDPR will impact upon them.

 - Stage 2: we will then consider the responses and documentation provided to us.
 Based on this review, we will provide a proposal for providing written advice on the GDPR which is tailored to the business.